 Early signs of tomato pinworm are leaf-fold on new leaves.

-Repeat applications of neem oil can be used to get rid of a tomato pinworm infestation.
+Repeat applications of neem oil can eliminate a tomato pinworm infestation.

 What’s the best way to prevent leaf curl on tomato plants?